My Top 10 Favourite War Movies – Revisited

 There are stil a few I need to watch and that may be in the top 20 like The Winter War (3.5 hrs long) and Battle of Algiers…

-2. warmoviebuff said,
+2. warmoviebuff says:

 As you know, I can not have my name associated with a Top 17 that includes The Thin Red Line!